orcfax/docs/docs/incentivized-testnet/phase-3-manual.md

-This phase will also see the implementation of a consensus mechanism which will enable the network to elect a single validator for submitting a verified Fact Statement to the Orcfax’s publisher.
+This phase will also see the implementation of a consensus mechanism which will enable the network to elect a single validator for submitting a verified Fact Statement to the Orcfax's publisher.